kawansoft/aceql-http-client-python/README.md

 Some working environments (Intranet, etc.) require that the client user authenticates himself without a password.
 Thus, it is not possible for this users to authenticate though the AceQL client SDK.

-In this case, you may use directly the native HTTP [login](https://github.com/kawansoft/aceql-http/blob/master/aceql-http-5.0.2-user-guide-api.md#login) API to authenticate the users and retrieve the `session_id` returned by the API.
+In this case, you may use directly the native HTTP [login](https://github.com/kawansoft/aceql-http/blob/master/aceql-http-5.0.2-user-guide-api.md#login) API to authenticate the users and retrieve the `session_id` returned by the API:

-The `session_id` value will be set directly into the `connectionString`  or passed to an `AceQLCredential`:

 ```python
 import aceql